Georgian Dublin: 18th-century property developers

 While the rebuilding by the Wide Streets Commission fundamentally changed the streetscape in Dublin, a property boom led to additional building outside the central core.
 Unlike twentieth century building booms in Dublin the eighteenth century developments were carefully controlled.
 The developing areas were divided into precincts, each of which was given to a different developer.
 The scope of their developments were restricted, however, with strict controls imposed on style of residential building, design of buildings and location, so producing a cohesive unity that came to be called Georgian Dublin.Initially developments were focused on the city's north side.
 Among the earliest developments was Henrietta Street, a wide street lined on both sides by massive Georgian houses built on a palatial scale.
 At the top end of the street, a new James Gandon building, the King's Inns, was erected between 1795 and 1816.
 In this building, barristers were (and continue to be) trained and earned their academic qualifications.
 Such was the prestige of the street that many of the most senior figures in Irish 'establishment' society, peers of the realm, judges, barristers, bishops bought houses here.
 Under the anti-Catholic Penal Laws, Roman Catholics, though the overwhelming majority in Ireland, were harshly discriminated against, barred from holding property rights or from voting in parliamentary elections until 1793.
 Thus the houses of Georgian Dublin, particularly in the early phase before Catholic Emancipation was granted in 1829, were almost invariably owned by a small Church of Ireland Anglican elite, with Catholics only gaining admittance to the houses as skivvies and servants.
-A notable example of a catholic servant was Arthur Guinness who served Richard Laurence, Archbishop of Cashel in his residence at 43 North Great George's Street.
 Ultimately the north side was laid out centred on two major squares, Rutland Square (now called Parnell Square for Charles Stewart Parnell), at the top end of Sackville Street, and Mountjoy Square.
 Such was the prestige of the latter square that among its many prominent residents was the Church of Ireland Archbishop of Dublin.
 Many of the streets in the new areas were named after the property developers, often with developers commemorated both in their name and by their peerage should they have received one.
 Among the streets named after developers are Capel Street, Mountjoy Square and Aungier Street.